eclipse-langium/langium-website/hugo/content/docs/grammar-language.md

 This also works as expected when you use alternation in Xtext, `!('#'|'@')`, to recognize anything but `#` or `@`.

-*However, this works differently in Langium!* Instead of recognizing characters that are *not* in the set, it instead produces a negative lookahead.
-I.e., it does *not* consume tokens, but instead is a 'guard' for what the following expression can recognize.
+*However, this works differently in Langium!* Instead of recognizing characters that are *not* in the set, it produces a negative lookahead.
+I.e., it does *not* consume tokens, but it is a 'guard' for what the following expression can recognize.
 If you want to recognize a word that doesn't start with `no`, then you could write it in EBNF like so:
 ```
 terminal NONO: (!'no')('a'..'z'|'A'..'Z')+;
 ```